Crunch-io/rcrunch/inst/doc/crunch.md

 ---
 title: "Getting Started"
-description: "Here's how to log in and get started working with the Crunch cloud data platform."
+description: "Here's how to log in to Crunch, import some data, and do some basic cleaning so that you have a beautiful, easily explorable dataset."
 output: rmarkdown::html_vignette
 vignette: >
   %\VignetteIndexEntry{Getting Started}